 When will I know I am selected?

-Educators selected to move on to the second round will be notified in March 2018.
+Educators selected for interviews will be notified in March 2019.

 What are the program requirements in a nutshell?